 For more than two decades, the Evans School Student Consulting Lab (formerly Public Service Clinics) has been producing program evaluations, strategic plans, policy analyses, and new program proposals that address the real-world needs of nonprofit and public agencies.
 These students are not interns helping with day-to-day administrative tasks; they are project-focused professionals working independently with key guidance from faculty advisors and periodic assistance from you.

 How it works:

-Consulting teams of three to six skilled Master of Public Administration (MPA) students dedicate approximately 10-12 hours of work each week for a period of six months (totaling 200-250 hours of work per student consultant).
-Students complete their projects over two academic quarters (January – June) and their work is supervised by experienced Evans School faculty.
+Consulting teams of three to five skilled Master of Public Administration (MPA) students dedicate approximately 10-12 hours of work each week for a period of five months (totaling 200-250 hours of work per student consultant).
+Students complete their projects over two academic quarters (January – May) and their work is supervised by experienced Evans School faculty.